-It was to consecrate or declare them sacred.
-The clean and unclean animals were separated because God wants His people separated or set apart from the unholy nations around them for service to Him.
-Note that God never makes any claims regarding reasons of proper diet or health.
+It was to consecrate or declare them holy or sacred.
+The clean and unclean animals were separated because God wants His people separated or set apart from the unholy nations around them, sanctified in service to Him.
+Note that God never makes any claims regarding the reason being of proper diet or of health.
 We cannot arbitrarily make suppositions about the reasons for this separation without Biblical validation.
-The Bible is its own interpreter, and so the God inspired text itself will provides us the reason for these laws.
-They were instituted to signify ceremonial cleanliness illustrating there was a difference between God's covenanted or people of promise, and the rest of the world.
+The Bible is its own interpreter, and so the God inspired text itself will provide us the reason for these laws.
+They were instituted to signify a ceremonial cleanliness illustrating the difference between God's covenanted or people of promise, and the rest of the world deemed unclean.

 - "For I am the LORD your God: ye shall therefore sanctify yourselves, and ye shall be holy; for I am holy: neither shall ye defile yourselves with any manner of creeping thing that creepeth upon the earth.

 - For I am the LORD that bringeth you up out of the land of Egypt, to be your God: ye shall therefore be holy, for I am holy.